AdaCore/learn/content/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 `conditional compilation section <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/the_gnat_compilation_model.html#conditional-compilation>`_ of the GNAT User's Guide discusses how to do this in detail.

-Nevertheless, using a preprocessor is ofen the most straightforward option in complex cases.
+Nevertheless, using a preprocessor is often the most straightforward option in complex cases.
 When we encounter such a case, we can use :program:`gnatprep`, which provides a syntax that reminds us of the C and C++ preprocessor.
 However, unlike in C and C++, this syntax is not